-Excluding some severe cases of dental misalignment, our set of aligners present a convenient and practical approach to correction.
+Excluding some severe cases of dental misalignment, our set of aligners presents a convenient and practical approach to teeth straightening correction.
 The below-given pictorial representations are some generic orthodontic issues that can be overcome with our aligners.

 Malocclusion of Dental Crowding

 Crowding, as the name suggests, is the overlap of teeth onto one another due to lack of space for all the teeth to fit normally within the jaws.
 It is a common condition and arises when the teeth are too big to fit in the available space.
 Therefore, they become displaced.
 This may further lead to cavities due to insufficient space for oral hygiene maintenance.

 Crossbite is a condition where the upper teeth close inside the lower teeth.
 That means the tooth is either closer to the cheek or to the tongue than the corresponding tooth in the upper or lower dental arch.

 Malocclusion of Spacing

 Spacing is the opposite of crowding.
 In this condition, there is an excess of space for your teeth which results in gaps between your teeth.